Riigikohus on Eesti Vabariigi kõrgeim kohus.

 Administration

-In addition to the Chambers engaged in the administration of justice, the Supreme Court comprises 8 departments providing services under the management of the Director of the Supreme Court.
+In addition to the Chambers responsible for the administration of justice, the Supreme Court includes eight departments that provide services under the management of the Director of the Supreme Court.

-The Director of the Supreme Court is Üllar Kaljumäe.
-The director directs and coordinates the work of the structural units which provide support services to administration of justice, and is responsible for the preparation and execution of the budget.
+The Director of the Supreme Court directs and coordinates the work of the structural units which provide support services to administration of justice, and is responsible for the preparation and execution of the budget.
 It is the duty of the Director to create and guarantee prerequisites and conditions for the efficient and independent functioning of administration of justice.

 The General Affairs Department is responsible for the organisation of the operations procedure of the court, the circulation and public disclosure of documents, as well as proper archival processing thereof.